 Knox is planning for a phased return to on-campus work.
 Our primary goal continues to focus on safeguarding the health and safety of all members of the Knox community.
 The current plan has three phases, between now and the full return of students to campus, and is informed by public health guidance from the state and federal governments.

 This reopening plan applies to the summer months only.
 As students return to campus, we will have expanded protocols and plans in place that we will share with you as the conditions at the time become clear and additional decisions are made.

-We are currently in phase one of the plan which allows up to 25 percent of employees to return to work while encouraging employees who can work remotely and can effectively perform their job duties off campus to do so.
+We are currently in phase three of the plan which allows up to 25 percent of employees to return to work while encouraging employees who can work remotely and can effectively perform their job duties off campus to do so.

 For the safety of our campus community, we are taking a more conservative approach than the current guidance provides, and we expect to move toward the maximum allowable campus density over a period of time.
 We will evaluate movement toward phase two during the first week of August.